labhansh2/AI-convo/README.md

 ### Also

-- You can change the init message bard.
+- You can change the initializing message to bard from .env file.
 - the conversation between AIs is being saved in the chat_logs directory

 Have fun!!